mui/material-ui/docs/src/pages/lab/refresh-indicator/refresh-indicator.md

 ## Ready

 The `ready` status can be used in response to a pull-to-refresh action, with the `percentage` tracking the depth of the "pull".
-The `size` property determines the icon size in pixels, and the `color` property its color, except at percentage 100, when the colour switches to the secondary color.
+The `size` property determines the icon size in pixels, and the `color` property its color when pulled down.

 {{"demo": "pages/lab/refresh-indicator/ReadyIndicator.js"}}

 ## Loading

 The `loading` status displays an indeterminate indicator, intended to to be used while content is loading.
-The `loadingColor` prop can be used to set the indicator color, which defaults to the secondary color.
+The `color` determines the indicator color.

 {{"demo": "pages/lab/refresh-indicator/LoadingIndicator.js"}}